-Excerpt from our chairman Dr. Stephen D. Mumford’s book, The Pope and the New Apocalypse: The Holy War Against Family Planning (1984).
-The book is available at Kindle here, and is available to read for free here.
+Excerpt from our Chairman Dr. Stephen D. Mumford’s book, The Pope and the New Apocalypse: The Holy War Against Family Planning (1984).
+The book is available at Kindle here and to read for free here.

 Appendix 2: How Papal Authority is Threatened by Population Growth Control